sjbavier/Reference/linux-processes.md

 jobs -l # long format

 # place current or specified job in background
+# also can resume a process running in background
 bg %<job-id>

 # bring current or specified job into the foreground